MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/base-price-determination-rules.md

 ---
 title: Sales order base price determination rules (deprecated)
 description: Learn about the price determination rules for calculating an item's base price with a table that defines usage for various terms.
+This article describes functionality that has been deprecated.
+We recommend that you use the Unified pricing management module instead.
 author: sherry-zheng
 ms.author: chuzheng
 ms.topic: conceptual